 The currency in Croatia is the Kuna, although some places will accept the Euro, you may be spending a fortune in the exchange rate.
 You can either exchange currency before you travel or get it from an ATM when you arrive, again watch for the exchange rate.
 Remember, it is never a good idea to keep a lot of cash on you while you are traveling, but in local shops and markets having some Kuna on you is helpful.

 The crew of the Romanca speak Croatian and limited English.
-Your guide will speak fluent English and will be your primary source of information while you are on your trip.
+Your guide and Yacht Host will speak fluent English and will be your primary sources of information while you are on your trip.

 You are free to explore the cities by yourself.
 The crime rate in Croatia is low, but it is always best to use common sense, and keep any personal items close to you.
 It is always smart to stay in a group in areas you are unfamiliar with to decrease your chances of not being able to find your way back.